 Vivienne Olive (more info)

-Composer and joint director of Brixworth Music Festival, Vivienne Olive studied piano, organ and harpsichord at Trinity College of Music, London, then music and composition at the University of York.
+Composer and joint artistic director of Brixworth Music Festival, Vivienne Olive studied piano, organ and harpsichord at Trinity College of Music, London, then music and composition at the University of York.
 Vivienne recently retired as Professor of Music Theory at the Hochschule für Musik, Nuremberg, Germany and divides her time between Brixworth and Nuremberg.
 Vivienne directed the music Festival "Contempo Fest 94" in Townsville, Australia and co-founded the Brixworth Music Festival, for which she has written a number of works.
 Vivienne was recently interviewed about her career by the ARCHIVE OF WOMEN IN MUSIC INTERNATIONAL RESEARCH CENTER IN FRANKFURT/MAIN, GERMANY.
 You can view that interview here

 Gwion Thomas (webpage)